Eligibility Requirements for Domestic and International Students

-- be in good standing in the program
+- Be in good standing in the program

-- have completed any program-specific requirements
+- Have completed any program-specific requirements

-- and have received a grade of CR (credit) on your earlier work term(s).
+- And have received a grade of CR (credit) on your earlier work term(s).

-If you’re studying on an international visa, you’ll require a co-op work permit from Citizenship and Immigration Canada (CIC) to begin a job search, get hired, and complete a work term.
-To ensure that you're fully prepared for the process, you should attend an information session prior to applying for your co-op work permit in the fall of your first year in the program.
-These information sessions are co-hosted by the Co-op office and the International Student Centre.
+If you’re studying on an international visa, you’ll require a co-op work permit from Immigration, Refugees and Citizenship Canada (IRC) to begin a job search, get hired, and complete a work term.
+Visit: http://www.utsc.utoronto.ca/utscinternational/co-op-work-permit

 The Citizenship and Immigration Canada website provides up-to-date information and forms:

 Be mindful of the expiry date of your work permit; it will require an extension if it doesn't last the full length of your study permit.